sridharsh/RNA_noreplicates/README.md

 # VCF parser program

-This is variant annotation tool, to output a table annotating each variant in VCF format file.
+This is a variant annotation tool, to output a table annotating each variant in VCF format file.

 Each variant is annotated with the following pieces of information:
   1. Type of variation (Substitution, Insertion, Silent, Intergenic, etc.):